sechick/icu-covid-sim/README-AppB.md

 This repository contains R/Rstudio/Shiny implementation of the decision support tool described in 'ICU capacity management during the COVID-19 pandemic using a process simulation' by the authors above.

 The application has been deployed at: https://andres-alban.shinyapps.io/icu-covid-sim/.
 The main readme for this repo is ([README.md](README.md)).

-See also conceptual model at ([README-AppA.md](README-AppA.md)).
+See also motivation and conceptual model at ([README-AppA.md](README-AppA.md)).

 # Appendix B: Example Usage of icu-covid-sim